jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Swordfight/Feint.md

 $(dd cm_swordfight_feint)
 { "Type": "Attack",
-	"Modifier": "+3",
+	"Modifier": "-3",
 	"Prereq": "Swordfight 6",
 	"DR": "-2"
 }

-Uses an manoeuvre to get a modifier equal to the success margin on the damage of very next attack.
+Uses an attack that will not deliver damage on success, to get a **DP** modifier equal to the success margin on the damage of very next attack.